TypeScript

 Client Program

-To interact with an Anchor program using @coral-xyz/anchor
+To interact with an Anchor program using @coral-xyz/anchor, you'll need to

 create a